LuisCupul04/ExtenRe-patches-gradle-plugin/README.md

 > [!CAUTION]
 > This plugin is not stable yet and likely to change due to lacking experience with Gradle plugins.
-> If you have experience with Gradle plugins and can help improve this plugin,
+> If you have experience with Gradle plugins and can help improve this plugin.
-> consider reaching out to us at gradle-plugin@ExtenRe.app or by opening an issue.

 ## 📜 Licence